Windows 10 Timeline “The star of its latest update” Here how it works

 - “Let Windows sync my activities from this PC to the cloud” controls whether or not your Activities are accessible from other devices.
 If you check the first and the second, your activities, and Timeline, will sync across devices.

 - Scroll down to Show activities from accounts to toggle which accounts’ Activities show up in your Timeline.
-Means If you sign in with the same account on another PC, you’ll be able to pick up where you left off no matter which PC you use.
+This means If you sign in with the same account on another PC, you’ll be able to pick up where you left off no matter which PC you use.

 How can you benefit from Timeline?

-The ability to swap from one Activity to another is one with a lot of promise, especially if you tend to flip between multiple projects from day to day.
-Timeline also has a syncing option that lets you sync your history to your Microsoft Account, allowing you to view and access your documents from any Windows 10 device as long as you log in using your Microsoft Account.
+The ability to swap from one Activity to another is one with a lot of promise, especially if you tend to flip between multiple projects from day today.
+The timeline also has a syncing option that lets you sync your history to your Microsoft Account, allowing you to view and access your documents from any Windows 10 device as long as you log in using your Microsoft Account.
 It’s a clean way to “move” your workspace (e.g. from desktop to laptop).

 Timeline supports searching through Activities, apps, and documents.
-Timeline also works particularly well with Microsoft Office and OneDrive, which shouldn’t be a surprise.
-Not only is the integration tight and in real-time, but Timeline can pull in data for Office and OneDrive documents from even before the feature was enabled.
+The timeline also works particularly well with Microsoft Office and OneDrive, which shouldn’t be a surprise.
+Not only is the integration tight and in real-time, but Timeline can pull in data for Office and OneDrive documents from even before the feature were enabled.